Book an appointment

 Re-registration of baby to add the natural father

-These are still being provided for, albeit with a limited availability.
+These are still being provided for.
 As soon as the natural father is on the registration, he gains parental responsibility for the baby/child.
-Please email the completed re-registration form to email@example.com and we will advise regarding availability of appointments.
+Please send the original completed re-registration form to 6a Bugle Street, Southampton SO14 2LX and we will advise regarding availability of appointments.

 A birth must be registered within 42 days (six weeks) to obtain a birth certificate for your baby.